Curse of the Fly: Box office

-Critical
+Critical response

 The Monthly Film Bulletin wrote: "Beginning with a stylishly eerie pre-credit sequence of Patricia's flight from the asylum projected in slow motion, The Curse of the Fly looks very promising for a time: the first glimpses of the Delambre laboratory and experiments, the uneasy courtship of Martin and Patricia, and their return to the quietly sinister Delambre mansion.
 After that, though, the rather desperately inventive script takes over, and Don Sharp can do little but run with the tide.
 Not content with mad scientists, monsters, oriental servants, and a romance between a neurotic girl and a man liable to break out all over in decomposing pustules at the slightest provocation, the script tries to cap the lot by throwing in echoes of Gaslight and Rebecca, with a Chinese Mrs. Danvers driving the second wife mad while the first one plays mad music in the moonlight on the piano downstairs.
 Unfortunately the dialogue is so banal, and the acting (with the exception of Carole Gray) so stolid, that it isn't nearly as much fun as it might have been."

 Kine Weekly wrote: "Below-average thriller fare. ...The pseudo-scientific mumbo-jumbo is effective, but repeated too often, and there are far too many loose ends.
 There are, however, some moments of suspense and excitement and the three stars ... do their best with their mediocre material."

 In The Radio Times Guide to Films Alan Jones gave the film 2/5 stars, writing: "Brian Donlevy takes over from Vincent Price as the mad doctor experimenting with teleportation through the fourth dimension in this average second sequel to monster hit The Fly.
 Unfortunately, he still can't get the matter transmissions right, and the mutant results of his labours are locked in a closet.
 Journeyman director Don Sharp's talent for shock effects gets lost amid the stiff acting, slow pacing and cheap production values, but the odd moment of eerie atmosphere does surface."
 Vincent Price is not the mad doctor in either of the previous movies; rather, he is the voice of reason, with first his character's brother and then nephew being the actual scientist in each movie.